-He notes that life is “full of funny twists and turns”.
+He noted that life is “full of funny twists and turns.”
 Indeed, it was the chance advice of a friend that prompted him to talk to a professor and ultimately make the decision to pursue a legal career.
-His advice is to take such chances when they come along and to enjoy the experiences that arise from them.
+His advice was to take such chances when they come along and to enjoy the experiences that arise from them.

 Justice Finch succeeded Allan McEachern in the highest judicial office in the province.
-He was a colleague of Chief Justice McEachern for 19 years, first on the Supreme Court of British Columbia and, since 1993, on the Court of Appeal.
+He was a colleague of Chief Justice McEachern for 19 years, first on the Supreme Court of British Columbia and, starting in 1993, on the Court of Appeal.

-Justice Finch takes the issue of access to justice and legal services very seriously.
-He advises law students of today to find balance in their lives, to find workplaces in which they feel comfortable, and to remember that lawyers hold a privileged position in society, in return for which they must view their profession as one of public service.
+Justice Finch took the issue of access to justice and legal services very seriously.
+He advised law students to find balance in their lives, to find workplaces in which they feel comfortable, and to remember that lawyers hold a privileged position in society in return for which they must view their profession as one of public service.